molstar/docs/docs/plugin.md

 ## ``Viewer`` wrapper

-- The most basic usage is to use the ``Viewer`` wrapper.This is best suited for use cases that do not require much custom behavior and are mostly about just displaying a structure.
+- The most basic usage is to use the ``Viewer`` wrapper.
+This is best suited for use cases that do not require much custom behavior and are mostly about just displaying a structure.
 - See ``Viewer`` class is defined in [src/apps/viewer/app.ts](https://github.com/molstar/molstar/blob/master/src/apps/viewer/app.ts) for available methods and options.

 Example usage without using WebPack: